dbmdz/deep-eos/README.md

 Then the evaluations script calculates precision, recall and F1-score.
 The `--verbose` parameter gives a detailed output of e.g. *false negatives*.

+# Acknowledgments

+We would like to thank the *Leibniz-Rechenzentrum der Bayerischen Akademie der Wissenschaften* ([LRZ](https://www.lrz.de/english/)) for giving us access to the NVIDIA *DGX-1* supercomputer.

 # Contact (Bugs, Feedback, Contribution and more)

 For questions about *deep-eos*, contact the current maintainer: